 CPS 623 Marriage and Family Counseling

 CPS 643 Counseling Children and Adolescents

 CPS 647 Counseling and Spirituality

 CPS 689 Advanced Seminar in Rational Emotive Behavior Therapy

 Practicum Screening Requirements

 Practica and internships are the culminating experience in counseling education, preparing students to apply classroom learning to real world concerns.
 Success in these courses is a requirement for graduation.
-Some placement sites require certain types of health and other screening in order to protect their vulnerable populations.
-Criminal background and drug screening may be required within 30 days of placement in some facilities.
-All screenings are the student’s responsibility; the Program Coordinator can assist in identifying practicum/internship sites.
+The Program Coordinator or Clinical Coordinator can assist in identifying practicum/internship sites.
+Some placement sites require health or drug screenings and/or criminal background checks.
+All screenings are the student’s responsibility.

 Transfer of Graduate Credit